-It's critical that Vermont Gas has unrestricted access to your meter for reading and repair purposes.
-It should also always be clear of obstructions that could prevent first responders from reaching the meter during an emergency.
+Your meter should be clear of obstructions that could prevent VGS & first responders from reaching the meter during an emergency.
 Don't build enclosures, decks, porches or similar structures over or around your meter.

 Painting pipes is recommended for protection